beclab/market/internal/v2/paymentnew/README.md

 - Implement JSONPath checks and signature validation in `verifyVCAgainstManifest`.
 - Add configurable backoff, phase timeouts, and cleanup strategies.

+## Pending Issues

+When product definitions change between installs, recovering historical purchases becomes ambiguous:
+1. The user purchases an app and completes installation.
+2. The purchased `productID` is retired and replaced with a new `productID`.
+3. The user uninstalls the app and later reinstalls it.

+Because the original `productID` is no longer present, the market cannot determine which historical product was owned.
+Querying every historical `productID` would bloat `price.yaml`, and each query must be pushed through LarePass, leading to poor experience.
+The recommended approach is for the frontend to present a “restore historical purchase” page or modal.
+Opening it triggers the market to fetch historical products from GitBot, lets the user select the desired entry, and then continues with the normal restore flow.

 ## Frontend-visible status mapping (suggested)

 - `developer_confirmed` → Purchased (installable)